 Current Information - Footpaths

-A total of 130 kilometres of footpath in the LGA (Local Government Area), including
+A total of 121 kilometres of footpath in the LGA, including

-Assets: 82 kilometres of concrete p ath / cycleway
+Assets 76 kilometres of concrete p ath / cycleway

-21 kilometres of grass footpaths
+21 kilometres of grass foot paths

-27 kilometres of gravel / unformed paths
+24 kilometres of gravel / unformed paths

 Condition Rating % of Asset Value

-1 - Excellent 8
+1 - Excellent 5

-General Assessment of Condition: 2 - Good 86
+General Assessment of Condition 2 - Good 93

-General Assessment of Condition: 3 - Satisfactory 6
+General Assessment of Condition 3 - Satisfactory 2

 4 - Worn 0

 5 - Poor 0

-The Footpath data reported in Council's Financial Statements 2020 / 2021, is based on the previous revaluation completed in 2020.
-A review of the data by Council and Consultants (as part of the Fit For the Future review) identified that Council's asset register was well established and recommended that condition assessments continue, on an ongoing basis.
+The Footpath data reported in Note 9a of Council's Financial Statements 2015 / 2016, is based on the previous revaluation completed in 2015.
+A review of the data by Council and Consultants (as part of the Fit For the Future review) identified that Council's asset register was well established and recommended that condition assessments continue on an ongoing basis.
 The review also suggested a need to complete a revision of the useful lives, conditions and unit rates of the footpath assets.

-This assessment has recently been conducted by a registered valuer, and the revised asset data has been included in the 2022 Long-Term Financial Plan.
+This assessment has recently been conducted by a registered valuer, and the revised asset data has been included in the 2017 Long-Term Financial Plan.

-The review further identified a need for Council to implement and maintain a formal regular inspection program, as at present Council inspects footpath conditions on a reactive basis or through customer requests.
-This is being completed as part of Council's Asset ManagementImprovement Plan, and the maintenance inspection schedules will be activated in the corporate asset management system by 30 June 2023.
+The review further identified a need for Council to formally document its current formal regular inspection program.
+This will be completed as part of Council's Asset Management Improvement Plan, and the data will be imported into the corporate asset management systems by 30 June 2020.